Ukraine war: Crimea airbase badly damaged, satellite images show

 Before and after satellite images:

-The before and after images from Planet Labs, which runs a specialised platform monitoring hundreds of satellite feeds over Ukraine, are the first independent confirmation that the base may have been damaged.
+The before and after images from Planet Labs, which monitors hundreds of satellite feeds over Ukraine, are the first independent confirmation that the base may have been damaged.
 Until now, details about the extent of the explosions' impact have been scarce.

 But it is still not clear how the base was damaged or by what.